Pylons/pyramid/docs/narr/introduction.rst

         return render_to_response('myapp:templates/mytemplate.pt', {'a':1},
                                   request=request)

-You can return a Python dictionary:
+While you *can* do this in Pyramid, you can also return a Python dictionary:

 .. code-block:: python
     :linenos: